 Graduates of engineering programs are encouraged to seek professional registration.
 Eligibility requirements in Michigan are established by the Michigan Board of Professional Engineers.
 In general, only graduates of EAC/ABET (www.abet.org)accredited engineering programs are eligible to be licensed in Michigan.
 Students interested in professional registration should consult with their academic advisor or the Associate Dean for Undergraduate Academic Affairs.

 Repeated Courses in the College of Engineering and Applied Sciences

 Students in the College of Engineering and Applied Sciences may enroll in a course that is required in their degree program only three times.
 Any additional enrollments require prior written approval of their department chair.
 This is consistent with the University Repeated Course Policy as stated elsewhere in this catalog.

 Appeal Procedure for Dismissal from a CEAS Program

 This procedure applies when a student wants to appeal the decision to dismiss the student from a CEAS program.
 For a detailed explanation of the process of appeal, see Course Grade and Program Dismissal Appeals in the section entitled Students Rights and Responsibilities in Academic Policies.

-Admission to Pre-Engineering, Pre-Engineering Technology, and Pre-Computer Science Curriculum
+Admission to Pre-Engineering, Pre-Engineering Technology, Computer Science, and Graphic and Printing Science Programs

-All students admitted to the University and planning to pursue one of the following curricula will be enrolled in the Pre-Engineering curriculum (assuming sufficient math placement-see below):
+All students admitted to the University and planning to pursue one of the following majors will be enrolled in the corresponding Pre-Engineering program (assuming sufficient math placement – see below):

 Industrial and Entrepreneurial Engineering

-All students admitted to the University and planning to pursue one of the following curricula will be enrolled in the Pre-Engineering Technology curriculum (assuming sufficient math placement-see below):
+All students admitted to the University and planning to pursue one of the following majors will be enrolled in the corresponding Pre-Engineering Technology program (assuming sufficient math placement – see below):